 Paul made a crucial point when he asked,

 Who has ever given to God that God should repay him?
 (Romans 11:35)

 In other words, God is the giver.
 He gave us life; he gave us his Son; he gave us all that we have.

 Give in order to get?
 No. We give out of a humble, grateful, joyful response to everything that God has given to us.

 What are your thoughts on the motives for generosity?

 If someone forwarded this article to you, please sign up for your own subscription to this blog.
-Two or three times a month, you’ll receive ideas and encouragement for using money well.
+Twice a month you’ll receive ideas and encouragement for using money well.